nico-castell/genpass2/man-src/genpass2.md

 **genpass** reads as many characters as specified by the first argument (8 characters if no arguments are passed) from /dev/urandom and then processes all the data to turn the randomness into human readable characters.

+## Usage
+- **Standalone:** You can run it without arguments, and it will default to an 8 character password, or you can specify the length as follows:

+		genpass2 16

+	If you input a negative number (such as `-128`), the program will error and tell you that it's not a valid number.
+Any arguments after the first will be ignored.
+- **Variable:** This is the recommended way.
+You store the output in a variable, so the password never appears on screen.

+		MY_PASS=$(genpass2 16)

+- **Clipboard:** You can also put the password in your clipboard using the `xclip` command.

+		genpass2 16 | xclip -selection clipboard -i

 # EXAMPLES
 **genpass2** 20